-For ultralow power WiseEye smart image sensing, the main competition is Qualcomm with its "Glance" device.
+For WiseEye ultralow power AI sensing, the main competition is Qualcomm with its "Glance" device.
 Few additional small size companies develop AI base edge devises, such as Lattice, Eta Computing, Nuvoton, Altek, etc. However, Himax is the only vendor who can offer a truly in-house vertically integrated solution comprise with all three building blocks required by customers: CMOS sensor, purposely designed MCU and the AI algorithm.